 - The Infirmary will operate mostly outside on the spacious covered porch.
 Indoor locations will be divided, with rooms for non-viral treatment, COVID symptom treatment, and COVID-19 isolation.
 We also have off-site COVID isolation space available, staffed by our Medical Team, at the Ridgecrest Conference Center.

-- In the event of a positive Staff diagnosis, they will be quarantined for 10 days requiring a negative PCR test in order to return, per CDC guidelines.
+- In the event of a positive Staff diagnosis, they will be quarantined for 10 days, per CDC guidelines.